 This example shows the interviewer that the candidate’s goals are perfectly aligned with the company’s.
 Demonstrating alignment like this gives employers a solid reason to hire you.

-Here are three examples of how to answer this tricky interview question to help you get a feel for what makes an informative response:
+Here are four examples of how to answer this tricky interview question to help you get a feel for what makes an informative response:

 As a designer, I find that I’m really driven by the collaborative process of designing on a team.
 I love working with others on creative projects because our interactions spark new and exciting ideas that wouldn’t have materialized otherwise, leading to designs that are innovative, fresh, and energizing.